JayRay5/cyprus-fish-classifier/README.md

 1. **Data**: As the number of samples is small (<60 per class), the dataset is split into a train and a test set.
 The resulting dataset is hosted on Hugging Face Hub ([dataset](https://huggingface.co/datasets/JayRay5/cyprus-fish-dataset)).
 2.  **Model:** The model is based on [**ConvNext Tiny**](https://arxiv.org/pdf/2201.03545).
 It is hosted and versioned on Hugging Face Hub.
 3.  **Training:** The training pipeline uses k-fold validation and then a full finetuning on the training set once the hyperparameters are fixed.
 The Fine-tuning uses `PyTorch` and `Hydra` for configuration management.
 The training pipeline is achieved using the Hugging Face Trainer.
 Experiments metrics are followed using `MLflow`<br>
-The best version of the model is checked after each training, and the best one is pushed on [HuggingFace](https://huggingface.co/JayRay5/convnext-tiny-224-cyprus-fish-cls).
+The best version of the model is checked after each global training, and the best one among MLFlow and local experiments is pushed on [HuggingFace](https://huggingface.co/JayRay5/convnext-tiny-224-cyprus-fish-cls).
 4.  **CI/CD:** GitHub Actions pipeline that runs tests (`pytest`), security checks, builds the Docker image, and pushes it to GHCR.
 5.  **Deployment:** The Docker container is automatically deployed to a Hugging Face Space running a `FastAPI` backend with a `Gradio` UI.